Maxx57/simpsonstv/README.md

+# Simpsons TV - Raspberry Pi Zero 2W Build

 I made some changes to Brandon Withrow's [Waveshare-version TV build](https://withrow.io/simpsons-tv-build-guide-waveshare).
 That include the changes (https://github.com/jeremywhelchel/simpsonstv) made to use MPV as the video player and added touch controls.
 The below gif is his and some of his text changes in the readme.
 I further added a VLC version of the player, as well as updated the encode.py to remove the black bars on the side of the videos if they are there.
 I also added a rename files, in case you have extra information after the season and episode in the file names.
-In the player.py I also updated the play order to respect the seasons and episodes in case there was some weird ordering based on the soemthing like S1E1 and S12E12 in file ordering.
-Mine rename them all the add a zero (0) for single digit season and episode so this S1E1 becomes S01E01, etc.
+In the player.py I also updated the play order to respect the seasons and episodes in case there was some weird ordering based on files named something like `The.Simpsons.S1E1.some.extra.info.mp4` and `The.Simpsons.S12E12.some.extra.info.mp4` in file ordering.
+Mine rename them all the add a zero (0) for single digit season and episode so this `S1E1` becomes `S01E01` and removes all the extra info to the right of the season and episode, etc.

+---

+## Hardware Used

 I'm also using this Raspberry Pi Zero 2W hardware:
 (https://www.amazon.com/dp/B0DKKXS4RV?ref=ppx_yo2ov_dt_b_fed_asin_title)